Log Cabin Chinking Materials and Tools

 Different Methods Filling Bulk Loading Gun

-There are a couple of different methods or techniques that you can use to fill a bulk loading gun with chinking product or material.
-Typically chinking is loaded from 5 gallon buckets.
+There are a couple of different methods or techniques that you can use to fill a bulk loading gun with product or material.
+Typically chinking is loaded from 5 gallon pails.

 2. Tight Seal Cone – Load by creating a tight seal between the bulk loading gun tube and the new log chinking material.
 You can use a towel to stack up the chinking product into somewhat of a cone shape.
 The next step is to place the chinking tube over and around this stacked material creating the tight seal.
 Then pull back on the ladder hook pull handle.
 This method creates somewhat of a vacuum and will pull chinking material directly into the bulk loading gun.

-3. Follow Plate – Use a follow plate that sits inside 5 gallon buckets and on top of the chinking material.
-This helps create a tight seal for loading chinking product into the bulk loading gun.
+3. Follow Plate – Use a follow plate that sits inside 5 gallon buckets and on top of the sealant product.
+This helps create a tight seal for loading product into the bulk loading gun.

 Using A Chinking 5 Gallon Follow Plate